rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/522_trigger-and-rollback-builds.md

 ## Trigger and Rollback

-As a developer you may want to trigger a new build or rollback to a previous build generation.
+As a developer, you may want to trigger a new build or rollback to a previous build generation.
 The rapyuta.io **Development>Builds** allow you to do that.

 In the **Development>Builds** page select the particular build from the build list and click on **SHOW MORE**,